2014 Events Archive

 President, European Brain Research Institute (EBRI)

 Rita Levi Montalcini, University of Rome

-Neurobiologists are challenged with a main, crucial goal: finding not only the causes but the therapeutic treatment(s) of neurodegenerative diseases such as Alzheimer (AD) and Parkinson (PD), whose onset is tightly connected with aging.
-The most widely accepted hypothesis is that the trigger of AD is activation of the amyloidogenic pathway and subsequent, crucial involvement of tau protein.
-The amyloidogenic pathway is characterized by an anomalous processing of the amyloid precursor protein (APP) with consequent production of toxic peptides 1-40 and 1-42.
-Dr. Calissano’s research group has focused their studies on trying to assess whether nerve growth factor (NGF) – the protein molecule discovered by Rita Levi Montalcini with whom he had the privilege of collaborating for a long time, could be employed to treat Alzheimer disease (AD).
+Neurobiologists are challenged with a main, crucial goal: finding not only the causes but the therapeutic treatment(s) of neurodegenerative diseases such as Alzheimer’s (AD) and Parkinson’s (PD), whose onset is tightly connected with aging.
+The most widely accepted hypothesis is that the trigger of AD is the activation of the amyloidogenic pathway and subsequent, crucial involvement of the tau protein.
+The amyloidogenic pathway is characterized by anomalous processing of the amyloid precursor protein (APP) with consequent production of toxic peptides 1-40 and 1-42.
+Dr. Calissano’s research group has focused their studies on trying to assess whether nerve growth factor (NGF) – the protein molecule discovered by Rita Levi Montalcini with whom he had the privilege of collaborating for a long time, could be employed to treat Alzheimer’s disease (AD).
 He will present studies carried out in the last decade in his Institute showing that lack of supply of NGF to cholinergic neuronal populations involved in cognitive functions or to NGF-differentiated clonal cell lines, may trigger the amyloidogenic pathway somewhat mimicking an “Alzheimer-like molecular syndrome”.
-These findings prospect the use and administration of NGF as a potential therapeutical agent in all cases of AD due to lack of supply of NGF.
+These findings prospect the use and administration of NGF as a potential therapeutical agent in all cases of AD due to the lack of supply of NGF.

 Dr. Rebecca Landa

 Director, Center for Autism & Related Disorders and the REACH Research Program at the